MORPH-DSLAM: Model Order Reduction for PHysics-based Deformable SLAM: Experiments

-This error values have been calculated as the euclidean distances between the surface of the deformed virtual object and the object scanned with an RGB-D camera (Intel RealSense D415).
-It is important to note that using an accurate model of a complex geometry like the one in this example gives better results than the scanning of an RGB-D system, mainly due to the precision of the camera itself.
+Fig.~\ref{FigBootSealAR} shows some frames extracted from a video sequence with the original object, and the virtual object with the estimated displacements.
+The central and right frames show the stress field in colors, result of solving the whole mechanical problem.
+Finally, in Figs.~\ref{FigErrorTest} and \ref{FigErrorBoxPlot} the 3D error is estimated.
+These error values have been calculated as the euclidean distances between the surface of the deformed virtual object and the object scanned with an RGB-D camera (Intel RealSense D415). { It is important to note that using an accurate model of a complex geometry like the one in this example gives better results than the scanning of an RGB-D system, mainly due to the precision of the camera itself.
 For example, it can be seen in image 1 of Fig.~\ref{FigErrorTest} that the RGB-D camera is not able to accurately estimate the folds of the real object.
-In any case, the median error using a monocular camera is 1.33 mm (Fig.~\ref{FigErrorBoxPlot}) and the mean error is 1.49 mm, very accurate values, being the result of using a detailed model of the geometry, an adequate description of the material law, and a measurement system as accurate as the non-deformable implementation of ORB-SLAM2.
+In any case, the median error using a monocular camera is 1.33 mm (Fig.~\ref{FigErrorBoxPlot}) and the mean error is 1.49 mm.
+These very accurate values are the result of using a detailed model of the geometry, an adequate description of the material law, and a measurement system as accurate as the non-deformable implementation of ORB-SLAM2.}